Achievable logoAchievable logo

 Line graph Shows trends over time using points connected by lines Time-based changes in data

-Circle graph Also called a pie chart, shows parts of a whole Percentages or proportions
+Circle graph Also called a pie chart (the more commonly used name), shows parts of a whole Percentages or proportions

-Histogram A bar graph where each bar represents a range (or bin) of values Distribution of numerical data
+Histogram A bar graph where each bar represents a range (or bin) of values; bars touch with no gaps Distribution of numerical data

 Stem-and-leaf Displays quantitative data in a way that preserves actual data points Small data sets of numbers